Corps Regimental Sergeant Major

 The Corps Regimental Sergeant Major (Corps RSM) is the most senior warrant officer of the Royal Marines.
+(Note: In the plural, modern practice by the British Ministry of Defence uses the term 'sergeant majors' rather than 'sergeants major'.)
 Responsible for maintaining standards and discipline within the Royal Marines, they act as a parental figure to their subordinates and also to junior officers, even though the latter technically outrank the RSM.